r3ap3rpy/PyPAM/README.md

 ## TODO
 - [ ] Add threading to name resolution and ping!
 - [ ] Validate if adding subnets will result in an overlap!
+- [x] Setup threading so all available cores of CPU are used!
 - [x] Subnet validation